wakr/in_ds_2017/docs/index.md

 Quotation from [news article](http://www.chicagotribune.com/news/local/breaking/ct-chicago-violence-first-three-months-met-20170330-story.html):

 <blockquote>"Criminologists, however, caution against making comparisons in crime statistics month to month or even year to year, arguing that long-term trends give a truer picture of how violence changes over time."</blockquote>
-Our data is from years 2010-2016, but our data source [Kaggle](https://www.kaggle.com/currie32/crimes-in-chicago/data) has same data already from 2001.
+Our data is from years 2010-2016, but our data source [Chicago Data Portal](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2) has same data already from 2001.
 We decided to concentrate in years 2010-2016 because of long data preprocessing time, but our future research topic would be to analyze data from longer time period.

 ### More information of Chicago regional inequality: